 Dr. Mark Sowell provides affordable dental implants in Plano, Texas.
 He uses the most advanced techniques to give you a smile that you will feel confident with.
 Fill in the gaps and permanently replace your missing teeth with dental implants today.

-For many people, missing teeth not only affect their self-confidence due to an unattractive smile but they may feel awkward when talking, have difficulty when eating and have a less active social life.
-The most important reason to replace missing teeth is to protect your oral health!
+For many people, missing teeth not only affect their self-confidence because of an unattractive smile.
+They may also feel awkward talking, have difficulty eating, and have a less active social life.
+However, the most important reason to replace your missing teeth is to protect your oral health!

 Dental Implants Provide Structure & Foundation

 Modern dental implants are precision devices available in several designs to address your specific needs.
 The most common type of dental implant uses a titanium screw as an anchor in the jawbone.

 It will serve to replace tooth roots and as a post for a custom-made artificial tooth or a dental prosthetic.
 You won’t be able to tell the dental implant apart from your teeth when the artificial teeth are in place!
 The entire system works as a replacement tooth in kind.

 Additionally, dental implants are the only proven way to prevent bone loss after losing your natural teeth.
 Research shows that implant-supported prostheses increase the comfort of your bite.
 Dental implants are easy to take care of and are the best alternative to real teeth too.